XPRNetwork/xpr.start/README.md

 ## Important Update

 > [!IMPORTANT]
-> XPR Network Consortium is requesting all Block Producers to update their nodes to the latest version of Leap (4.0.4) by 30 October 2023.
+> XPR Network Consortium is requesting all Block Producers to update their nodes to the latest version of Leap (5.0.3) by 30 September 2025.
 This update is required to ensure the stability of the XPR Network MainNet.

 BP's are required to be an operating business, have a [KYC'd](https://identity.metalx.com) XPR Network account, disclose ownership information and sign the [Code of Conduct](https://github.com/XPRNetwork/xpr.start/blob/master/XPR%20Network%20BP%20Code%20of%20Conduct%20v1.0.pdf).